PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

   .catch((err) => { console.log(err) }) // ignored
 ```

-Also, when you add multiple handles on promise, you get the same results:
+So, when you add multiple handles on the promise, you get the same results:

 ```js
 const promise = new Promise((resolve, reject) => {